Col-E/Bytecode-Modification-Framework/README.md

 ### What needs finishing

 This library is still a heavy WIP and the main focus is remapping classes, so some basic functionality not-pertaining to remapping still needs to be completed.
-For example there is no way to edit opcodes in a method.
+For example there is no way to edit instructions in a method.

 ### Credits